Use OBS Studio

 Audio [+]

-DroidCam can use the Linux ALSA Loopback soundcard for audio.
-However, there are many nuances with the audio layers on different Linux systems.
-It's recommended you use a regular microphone and keep droidcam for video only.
+The DroidCam Client can use the Linux ALSA Loopback soundcard for audio.
+However, there are many nuances with audio on different Linux systems.
+It is highly recommended you use a regular microphone and keep droidcam for video only.

 To load the ALSA Loopback card, use